First Solo Ends With Stall/Spin At 45 Feet

 Key Takeaways:

-• A student pilot's first solo flight at Quebec City's Jean Lesage International Airport ended in a serious crash after a botched landing and attempted go-around, though the student survived with serious injuries.
+• A student pilot's first solo flight at Quebec City's Jean Lesage International Airport ended in a serious crash after a problematic landing led to an attempted go-around and a stall/spin at low altitude.

 See a mistake?
 Contact us.